mongodb/docs/source/reference/javascript.rst

    In many situation MongoDB drivers and users will follow a write operation with this command in order to ensure that the write succeeded.
-Using this "safe mode" is recommended for most write operations.
+Use "safe mode" for most write operations.

    .. seealso:: ":ref:`Replica Set Write Concern <replica-set-write-concern>`"
       and ":dbcommand:`getLastError`."